shurcooL/githubv4/README.md

 Known unknowns:

 -	Whether or not the current API design will scale to support all of advanced GraphQL specification features, and future changes.
-So far, I'm not aware of any blockers, and it's looking promising.
+So far, things are looking great, no major blockers found.
 I am constantly evaluating it against alternative API designs that I've considered and prototyped myself, and new ones that I become aware of.
--	I have only explored roughly 75% of the GraphQL specification (Working Draft – October 2016).
+-	I have only explored roughly 80% of the GraphQL specification (Working Draft – October 2016).
-	-	Unions, I am not familiar and haven't considered them yet.
 -	Performance, allocations, memory usage under heavy workloads in long-running processes.
 -	Optimal long-term package/code layout (i.e., whether to split off some of the parts into smaller sub-packages).